Tyquan/training/AI/book/ch2/2-2/youtube.md

 # 1-2 THE CONCEPT OF RATIONALITY

 Slide0
-> In the last video we defined what an agent is and its relation to artificial Intelligence
+> In the last video we defined what a basic agent is and its relation to artificial Intelligence

-> In This video will discuss the concept of Rational Agents
+> In This video will discuss the concept of Rational Agents aka Smart Agents AKA Intelligent Agents

-> Lets define what a Rational Agent is
+> Lets start off by defining what a Rational Agent is

 Slide 1:
-> A Rational Agent is an agent is one that does the right thing, But that doesnt really define anything.
-So if we dig a little deeper we will find that a Rational Agent has every entry in the table for its function ﬁlled out correctly.
+> A Rational Agent is an agent is one that does the right thing.
+A rational agent does exactly what you programmed. if we dig a little deeper we will find that a Rational Agent has every entry in the table for its function ﬁlled out correctly.

-> These Two definitions alone opens up a world of possibilities

-> The first question I asked my self was What Does it mean to do the right thing? and how does having the agent function filled out correctly relate.
-How can I tell its doing the right thing.

-> The answer is by considering the consequences of the particular agent’s behavior.
+> We mesure a rational agent by considering the consequences of the particular agent’s behavior.

 > When We put an agent in an environment it generates a sequence of actions according to the percepts or inputs it receives